I need a cookie. You?

 - Preheat oven to 350ºF.

 - Using a mixer fitted with the paddle attachment, cream the butter and sugars on medium-high speed until pale yellow (never happened for me), homogenous, and smooth.
 Add the eggs and vanilla extract and mix for another five minutes.
-Add the dry ingredients in order (or whisk the flour, baking soda and salt together separately, if you, as I, like to complicate things), mixing them in on low speed, just until each is incorporated into the dough.
+Add the dry ingredients in order, mixing them in on low speed, just until each is incorporated into the dough.

-- Use two soupspoons or an ice cream scoop, form the dough into lumps about the size of a squash ball.
-(I weighed mined into 36 g or 1.25 oz portions)
+- Use two soup spoons or an ice cream scoop, form the dough into lumps about the size of a squash ball.
+(I weigh mine into 36 g or 1.25 oz portions)